 This four-week program in Mexico City gives students the opportunity to study the dynamics of civilizational contact, exchange, and conflict in the Americas.
-It offers the Center for the Study of Ethnicity and Race course "Colonization and Decolonization" in a moveable classroom setting to allow students access to sites of historical and architectural significance, including museums, archives, as well as meetings with local scholars and non-governmental organizations.
+It offers the Center for the Study of Ethnicity and Race course "Colonization and Decolonization" in a moveable classroom setting to allow students access to sites of historical and architectural significance, including museums, archives, as well as meetings with local scholars and nongovernmental organizations.

-For program information, students may consult http:// www.ogp.columbia.edu and email ogp@columbia.edu.
+For program information, students may consult https://global.undergrad.columbia.edu/ and email uge@columbia.edu (ogp@columbia.edu).